mvare007/AJUDA_AI/README.md

 # Ajuda aí

-A prototype social network built with Ruby on Rails with a PostgreSQL DB.
+A prototype social network built with Ruby on Rails.

 [**Demo**](https://ajuda-ai-beta.herokuapp.com/)